-In this JTX Neoprene kettlebell vs Again Faster Powder Coated kettlebell comparison, we’ll try to find out which one of these cast iron home weights are the best kettlebell for those who need a no-frills kettlebell for a reasonable price.
-We could’ve just said the ‘battle of the cheap kettlebells’ but nor does that sound right, neither does it represent what these kettlebells have to offer, apart from not being too expensive.
+In this JTX Neoprene kettlebell vs Again Faster Powder Coated kettlebell comparison, we’ll try to find out which one of these cast iron home weights is the best kettlebell for those who need a no-frills kettlebell for a reasonable price.
+We could’ve just said the ‘battle of the cheap kettlebells’, but does that sound right; neither does it represent what these kettlebells have to offer, apart from not being too expensive.

-That said, we'll start this comparison by discussing price and availability then build quality, followed by a sentence or two about the ergonomics of these capable cast iron kettlebells.
-At the end, we’ll also offer some alternatives for those who still can’t decide between the JTX Neoprene kettlebell and the Again Faster Powder Coated Kettlebell.
+That said, we'll start this comparison by discussing price and availability, then build quality, followed by a sentence or two about the ergonomics of these capable cast iron kettlebells.
+In the end, we’ll also offer some alternatives for those who still can’t decide between the JTX Neoprene kettlebell and the Again Faster Powder Coated Kettlebell.

 The JTX Neoprene Kettlebell is available not at JTX Fitness in six different sizes: 6kg (light blue), 8kg (purple), 10kg (dark grey), 12kg (red), 16kg (dark blue) and 20kg (black).
 Prices start from £29, all the way up to £59.